top of page

 Clinical recovery vs. personal recovery

-Most medical professionals focus on clinical recovery, with a goal of relieving specific mental health symptoms.
-If prescribed treatment significantly reduces or eliminates these symptoms, doctors usually consider the person to be living in recovery.
+Most mental health professionals focus on clinical recovery: relieving specific mental health symptoms.
+When prescribed treatment significantly reduces or eliminates these symptoms, they consider their job done.

-People experiencing mental health issues agree that clinical recovery is vital.
-But, they usually focus on wellness at a broader human level.
+But people experiencing mental health issues tell us they need more.
+They usually focus on wellness at a broader human level.
+They seek personal recovery.

 "...
 Personal recovery is a process of change through which individuals improve their health and wellness, live a self-directed and fulfilling life, work toward a meaningful purpose, and create loving and supportive relationships, even if some limitations persist..."